-We live in fast changing and uncertain times.
+We live in fast-changing and uncertain times.
 This is a great time to be an entrepreneur.
 Time to launch leadership for the irresponsible.

 This is understandable because when your world is falling apart and the old certainties of the past are fast eroding, it is easy to be sucked into the bold rhetoric of strong leaders who tell you just what you want to hear.